 Kume Island grows winter vegetables in the summer with the help of cold deep seawater.
 Kumejima Town has established cold soil agriculture facilities next to the Okinawa Prefecture Deep Seawater Research Center.

 Kuruma Prawns are the prized prawn sold live throughout Japan.
 Four prawn farms and the Okinawa Prawn Hatchery grow Kume Island Kuruma Prawns.

 Bade Haus is a local spa and pool that uses 100% deep seawater to provide a relaxing and enjoyable experience.
 Explore the mineral rich waters in the soothing pools.

 Kume Island's Point Pyuru is a cosmetics company specializing in products created from deep seawater.
 It produces both its own brands and operates as an OEM producer.

-Sea Grapes, also known as Umi Budo are a high-end sea plant that is popular in Okinawa and surrounding countries.
-Sea Grapes depend on temperature controlled production which is provided by deep seawater.
+Sea Grapes, also known as Umi Budo or Green Caviar, are a high-end sea plant that is popular in Okinawa.
+Sea Grapes depend on temperature controlled production which is provided by mixing deep seawater and surface seawater.

 Water and Salt

 Salt, Bottled Water, and Nigari are made from deep seawater on Kume Island.
 Since deep seawater is cleaner than surface sea water it is easier to create bacteria and contaminant-free seawater based products while keeping the useful minerals found in the deep sea.